gvvaughan/typecheck/README.md

     luarocks install http://raw.githubusercontent.com/gvvaughan/typecheck/master/typecheck-git-1.rockspec
 ```

-The best way to install without [LuaRocks][] is to copy the
+The best way to install without [LuaRocks][] is to copy the entire
-`typecheck.lua` file into a directory in your package search path.
+`lib/typecheck` directory into a subdirectory of your package search path.

 [luarocks]: http://www.luarocks.org "Lua package manager"